Visit Masjid e No Gonbad

 It was only in the 18th century that Ahmad Shah Durrani finally founded the Kingdom of Afghanistan.

 Around Balkh, we can visit several thousand-year-old ruins of Buddhist temples; the Madrassa of Sayed Subhan Quli Khan; the Khwaja Abu Nasr Parsa shrine; the tomb of Rabi’a Balkhi, Afghanistan’s earliest Sufi poet; and the magnificent Haji Piyada Mosque, built in the second half of the ninth century.

-NOTE: Read the interesting article Afghan poet’s tomb calls to lovelorn by Rosie DiManno.
+Read the page: Afghan poet’s tomb calls to lovelorn by Rosie DiManno.

 This article is about Masjid e No Gonbad a.k.a.
 Haji Piyada Mosque, located on the outskirts of Balkh, which I had the opportunity to visit during my trip to Afghanistan.

 “Haji Piyada Mosque is the oldest known Islamic building in Afghanistan and one of the earliest structures in the entire eastern Islamic world.”

 This monument, also known as Mosque Nu Gombad, is on the current UNESCO World Heritage Site tentative list.